trvrb/antigen/README.md

 Then to run from this jar:

-	java -jar antigen.jar -Xmx1G Antigen
+	java -jar antigen.jar -XX:+UseSerialGC -Xmx1G Antigen

 This requires Java 1.7 to compile and run.
+The `-Xmx1G` option is used to increase memory allocation.
+This may need to be increased further with larger host population sizes.
+The `-XX:+UseSerialGC` option swaps the default Java garbage collector to something that works much more efficiently for Antigen.

 ## Parameters